craftcms/docs/docs/commerce/1.x/docs/transaction-model.md

 ### paymentAmount

 The payment amount of the transaction, which is the amount sent and used when communicating with the payment gateway.
-This amount is in the currency of the order's payment currency.
+This amount is in the currency of the order’s payment currency.

 ### paymentRate

-This stores the currency conversion rate of the order's payment currency at the time payment was attempted.
+This stores the currency conversion rate of the order’s payment currency at the time payment was attempted.

 ### status